DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04B-eigenproblems.md

 -----------------------------------------------------------------------------------

 ### Problem 2.
+Find the eigenvalues and the associated eigenvectors of the matrices:
-* [A quick trick](https://www.youtube.com/watch?v=e50Bj7jn9IQ)  for finding the eigenvalues of a 2x2 matrix just by looking at it.
+[A quick trick](https://www.youtube.com/watch?v=e50Bj7jn9IQ)  for finding the eigenvalues of a 2x2 matrix just by looking at it.
 This is a good way for double checking your answer.
+Remember what you learned last week with Matlab - it'll make your life a lot easier...
 <br><br>
-Find the eigenvalues and the associated eigenvectors of the matrices:

 (a) $\begin{pmatrix}1&3\\\ 2&2\end{pmatrix}$
 <div class = "answer">$\Rightarrow{}\quad B=\begin{pmatrix}1&3\\2&2\end{pmatrix} - \lambda\begin{pmatrix}1&0\\0&1\end{pmatrix} \quad\Rightarrow{}\quad B = \begin{pmatrix}1-\lambda & 3\\2 & 2 - \lambda\end{pmatrix}$